SandraWimberger/pRIMA/SaW_Statistics/README.md

         print('Number of mapped reads is bigger than number of mutated reads') break
 else:
-    print('Number of mapped reads is bigger than number of mutated reads')
+    print('Number of mapped reads is bigger than number of mutated reads')'

-'''

 ##Output